-2014 - 2021, due to the fact that the method of the judgemental sample was introduced, as well as to the changes regarding the selection of elements of the basic sample set and methodological adjustments of the form, the data since are not entirely comparable with data for previous years.
+For the period from 2014 to 2022, due to the fact that the method of the judgemental sample was introduced, as well as to the changes regarding the selection of elements of the basic sample set and methodological adjustments of the form, the data since are not entirely comparable with data for previous years.
 The data compared to the previous year can only be used for monitoring the trend.